-Cracking the Code: Converting PDF to Office Files
+Cracking the Code: Converting PDFs to Office Files

 #include <sstream>